stardothosting/shift8-fullnav/README.md

 ### 1.55
 * Fixed bug where shopping cart for mobile and desktop both were showing up at the same time

+### 1.56
+* Added admin option for main content container top padding to ensure content is enough below the nav bar
+* Added admin option and logic to display a search icon which will reveal a search box below the nav menu
+* Added admin options to customize the design of the search dropdown bar